Coffeelot/cw-racingapp/README.md

 ```
 4. Add the item images to your inventory image folder

+Depending on how you're setting it up, you might want to spawn yourself a racingapp item and create an account.

+Use the command `createracinguser` to do this.
+For example:
+`/createracinguser 1 god IReadTheReadme`
+This will create a racer account for the user with serverID 1 (probably you if you're on your dev server).
+Spawn the item `racing_gps` normally and use it.

 # Updating?
 If you're updating from a previous version these might be for you